Johannes-Berggren/firestore-to-bigquery-export/README.md

     .catch(error => console.error(error))
 ```

+## Keep in mind
+* If there's even one prop value that's a FLOAT in your collection during schema generation, the column will be set to FLOAT.
+* If there are ONLY INTs, the column will be set to INTEGER.
+* All columns will be NULLABLE.

 ## Limitations
 * Your Firestore data model should be consistent.
 If a property of documents in the same collection have different data types, you'll get errors.
 * Patching existing BigQuery sets isn't supported (yet).
 To refresh your datasets, you can `deleteBigQueryTables()`, then `createBigQueryTables()` and then `copyCollectionsToBigQuery()`.